The content on this site is information only and is not legal advice. If you need legal advice please contact us.

 Sometimes, the first you know about the infringement is when you receive a Penalty Reminder Notice.
 In these circumstances, you have 14 days from the time you first knew about the infringement to apply for an internal review under the category of person unaware.

-If you become aware of an infringement for the first time when you receive a Notice of Demand or a warrant, the matter has progressed into the final stages, and you need to act quickly.
-Depending on the situation, you can apply to the Magistrates’ Court or Fines Victoria.
+If you become aware of an infringement for the first time when you receive a Notice of Final Demand or a warrant, the matter has progressed into the final stages, and you need to act quickly.
 If the matter has reached this point, strict time limits apply.
 Contact us for urgent legal advice.

 You must always keep your address updated with VicRoads.
 Failure to update your address isn’t a reasonable excuse for missing an infringement notice.